 “Restricted Travel Area” is defined as any location for which:

 - The U.S. Department of State (DOS) has issued a level 3 or level 4 Travel Advisory,

 - The Centers for Disease Control and Prevention (CDC) has issued a Warning Level 3,

 - Or, Missouri State University has restricted travel.

-Any student or Study Away Program Director wishing to study abroad or engage in university-affiliated travel in a country in which the U.S. Department of State has issued an overall Level 1 or 2 but contains areas of Level 3 or 4 and where the students/Study Away Program is not planning to travel to any Level 3 or 4 area must discuss the risks with the Study Away Director and sign a Special Release and Hold Harmless Agreement indicating their understanding and acceptance of the risks.
+Any student or Education Abroad Program Director wishing to study abroad or engage in university-affiliated travel in a country in which the U.S. Department of State has issued an overall Level 1 or 2 but contains areas of Level 3 or 4 and where the students/Education Abroad Program is not planning to travel to any Level 3 or 4 area must discuss the risks with the Education Abroad Director and sign a Special Release and Hold Harmless Agreement indicating their understanding and acceptance of the risks.
 However, a full petition is not required.

-If travel is planned to a country to which the DOS Travel Advisory is an overall Level 3 or Level 4 or a CDC Warning Level 3 is issued before departure, the student or Study Away Program Director must discuss with the Study Away Director their intended plans and submit a petition.
+If travel is planned to a country to which the DOS Travel Advisory is an overall Level 3 or Level 4 or a CDC Warning Level 3 is issued before departure, the student or Education Abroad Program Director must discuss with the Education Abroad Director their intended plans and submit a petition.

 Petition must include:

 - Statement of why the experience in the restricted Travel Area is unique and necessary for completion of the program, research, or other university-related purpose.

 - Outline of resources to utilize in an emergency, such as an on-location host institution, U.S. embassy or consular office, local law enforcement, local government agency, or other entity.